DJCordhose/ecmascript-2015-iojs/README.md

 *Note: The spread operator `...` - which has not been implemented in io.js, yet - uses the same protocol to enumerate all values of an `iterable`.*

-Generators can help to simplify this by reducing a bit of boiler plate code.
+*Generators* can help to simplify this by reducing a bit of boiler plate code.
 A generator both creates the `iterator` and supplies its implementation.
-To indicate that a function is a generator, you use the `function*` declaration.
+To indicate that a function is a generator, you use the `function*` declaration (note the star after the `function` keyword).

 This code does the same thing as the example before: